 Hungary is perfect for growing all kinds of fruits and veggies, but we can’t forget that most Hungarians love their everyday meat – even if it is easier and easier to eat vegan in Budapest.
 The most common meat you’ll find on your plate is chicken and pork, not that much beef.

-Looking at the menus in Budapest restaurants you might encounter something interesting: Hungary has several local breeds that give excellent quality meat.
+Looking at the menus in Budapest restaurants, you might encounter something interesting: Hungary has several local breeds that give excellent quality meat.
 The Grey Cattle are magnificent cows that spend their whole lives outside, grazing, which makes them really happy and healthy.
-The Mangalitza pigs live a similar lifestyle, have curly hair and look like a sheep, and most importantly have the yummiest marbled meat, excellent for aged hams, similar to a Spanish Iberico.
+The Mangalitza pigs live a similar lifestyle, have curly hair and look like sheep, and most importantly, have the yummiest marbled meat, excellent for aged hams, similar to a Spanish Iberico.

-Top 10 dishes to Try on your first trip to Budapest
+Top 10 Hungarian Food to Try on your first trip to Budapest

 You really shouldn’t leave Hungary without trying most of these tasty foods on this list.
 In order of culinary importance to Budapest along with restaurant recommendations from a Budapest local food tour guide.
 Let’s dig in!